dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 No further user input or manual conversion should be required.
 The details below are mostly for background.

+2020-03-20 (v0.93)
+   Following on from yesterday's changes, Price has now been fully detached from Product.
+This update also changes Prices to require an Ingredient set (during the migration, this was optional to allow data to be migrated automatically).

+   If there are errors applying this migration it is probably because there are Price objects which don't have an Ingredient.
+The last version should have converted all the old ones automatically, and converted any new ones created in the admin when they were saved.
+   However, if by some chance you have any corrupt prices not linked to an ingredient, these will have to be deleted for the migration to work.

+   The product model still exists, but is now deprecated; it has no current purpose except to associate brand names with ingredients.
+   If you don't care about that (it's not visible outside the admin anyway), products can be all safely deleted via the admin interface (use the checkbox to "select all" and then drop-down action box to "delete selected").
+They should not have any performance effects from leaving them there, as no calculations use products anymore.

 2020-03-19 (v0.92)
    Prices are changing from being attached to a Product to directly being attached to Ingredient, to simplify both the user interface